-- Get your puppy preventative treatment for local pests.
+- Get your Bulldog preventative treatment for local pests.
 Dogs can pick up some unwanted guests: ticks, fleas, mites, lice, and intestinal worms.
 Your dog can be the perfect host for these pests if regular treatment for these nasty pests is not given.
 Your veterinarian is the best source of knowledge for the local bugs that bug the local dog population and how to prevent these pests.

-- Take your puppy for regular veterinary check ups.
+- Take your Bulldog for regular veterinary check ups.
 Let your vet be your new best friend!
 Puppies will generally have a first veterinary visit at the age of six weeks by us.
 The veterinarian will examine the puppies to make sure there are no hernias, heart, lung, or eye or ear problems in any of the pups.
 They will have already had 2-3 round of dewormer and their first set of vaccinations.
 Ask your vet about their preferred age requirements for vaccines while your are on your first check up with your new puppy.
 Remember, to for us to be able to uphold your health guarantee, you must take your puppy to the vet within 72 hours of you receiving your puppy.
 Not doing so voids the health guarantee.

 - Examine English bulldog’s ears once a week.
 The inner ear part of the ear is normally white or darker colored, usually corresponding to the color of the dog’s coat, so look for discoloring.
 The puppy’s ears should also not smell nor have any discharge in the ear or on the flap.
 The ear should be free of debris, dirt, or parasites, like ticks or mites.

-- Clean your puppy regularly.
+- Clean your bulldogs regularly.
 Because of the English bulldog’s skin folds, especially those on the face and around the lips, will need to be carefully examined each day for signs of infection.
 Normal yeast found on the body will thrive and flourish in these dark, warm, and moist crevices.
 These should be gently washed and thoroughly dried at least every other day, more often in those dogs prone to infections ( I use a baby wipe and then follow up with a dry paper towel, super easy and takes 2 minutes).

 - Keep your bulldog’s nail short!
 Trim regularly!

-- Keep your English bulldog puppy in moderate temperatures.
+- Keep your English bulldog in moderate temperatures.
 These puppies are temperature sensitive.
 They can suffer from heat stroke very easily but are also sensitive to the cold.